 Kalapana is a serene and simply breathtaking spot that is home to what was once one of the most beautiful beaches of the world, before it was overtaken by lava in the 1990s.
 Currently, a new black sand beach is forming close to the old beach, allowing a glance into the constant processes of creation and destruction which reign supreme on the island.
 If you choose to head to Kalapana, we recommend you make an entire day of it to enjoy the other gems the Puna District has to offer along the coast.

-From Kalapana, head back toward Kapoho, stopping for photo ops at Isaac Hale Beach Park (Pohoiki to the locals) and to soak at the volcanically heated pools of Ahalanui.
-The nearby tide pools in Kapoho also offer good snorkeling opportunities.
+From Kalapana, head back toward Kapoho, stopping for photo ops at Isaac Hale Beach Park (Pohoiki to the locals).
 Afterward, enjoy a well-deserved dinner in the quaint, colorful old town of Pahoa.
 We recommend the Mexican restaurant Luquins, which is a local landmark (Luquins burned down in 2017, and now has reopened as Luquins Mexican Food Truck on the same property).
 Try one of their margaritas “local style”, with lilikoi (passion fruit) juice and a li hing mui salt rim.

 Afterward, drive back up to Volcano Village to enjoy your last night in the peace and quiet of the rainforest.
 Don’t forget to return to the Jaggar museum overlook in the Hawaii Volcanoes National park at night if your first visit was frustrated by clouds and/or rain.